tirdod/NBA-Draft-Pick-Value/README.md

 Replacement Player (VORP) metric to find the mean impact for each pick in the draft.
 Unlike performance metrics such as RAPM and PIPM, VORP reflects that players who don’t play at all aren’t helping their teams.
-By using fifteen years of draft data, this provides 831 observations, which provides me with enough of a sample size for each pick to perform my analysis.

 To grade each player, I took the sum of each player’s VORP for each season they played under their rookie contract (four years for first